ZoraizQ/PianoTunesAR/README.md

 ![Demo](/Multimedia/Demo.gif)

-## Background
+### Use AR to project your favorite digitally-recorded piano video song from Youtube over your piano to learn by following along.

-Have you ever tried learning the piano?
-Maybe you just want to learn how to play that one specific song from youtube?
-For both of these, this is the app that will make your life much easier.
-All you need to do is to play that youtube video in this app and that video will be projected using your phone's camera.
-Just place the projected piano onto your piano and you're set to go!
+Have you ever tried learning the piano but never had the time to do so?
+Do you want to play your favorite songs right away without any prior experience?
+This is the app for you.
+We required something like this even for our personal use.
+It helps an immense lot in building muscle memory to play the piano for any song you can find on Youtube directly.

 ## Features